topofocus/active-orient/README.md

   Vertex = ORD.create_vertex_class 'VertexClassname'
   Edge   = ORD.create_edge_class 'EdgeClassname'
 ```
-and is of TYPE ActiveOrient::Model::{Classname}
+and is of TYPE ActiveOrient::Model::{classname}  # classname is altered by Class#NamingConvention

 Object-Inherence is maintained, thus
 ```ruby